-The share based compensation cost is measured at the grant date based on the fair value of the award and is recognized as expense on a straight-line basis over the vesting period.
-The following table presents the amount of share based compensation recorded during the years ended December 31, 2012, 2011 and 2010:
+The share-based compensation cost is measured at the grant date based on the fair value of the award and is recognized as expense on a straight-line basis over the vesting period.
+Share-based compensation payments are recorded in corporate expenses and were \$7.7 million, \$10.6 million and \$10.9 million, during the years ended December 31, 2013, 2012 and 2011, respectively.